Piano Services

 A pitch-raise is an pre-tuning pass to restore proper string

-tension so the piano can be tuned to concert pitch pitch (A =
+tension so the piano can be tuned to concert pitch pitch

-440 cycles per second).
-This may be necessary for a piano
+(Commonly A = 440 cycles per second).
+This may be

-that has not been tuned for an extended time or has been
+necessary for a piano that has not been tuned for an

-temperature and humidity.
-Following a pitch-raise, the
+fluctuations such as temperature and humidity.
+Following a

-instrument can be fine tuned.
+pitch-raise, the instrument can be fine tuned.

 Sticky Keys